liunai7/yelp_data_engineering/README.md

 - Orient this section on the Table of contents
 - Write this like an executive summary
   - With what data are you working
-  - What tools are you using
+  - What tools are you using: Lambda, Kinesis, API Gateway
   - What are you doing with these tools
   - Once you are finished add the conclusion here as well